hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_data_network.html.markdown

 * `id` - The ID of the Mobile Network Data Network.

-* `location` - Specifies the Azure Region where the Mobile Network Data Network should exist.
+* `location` - The Azure Region where the Mobile Network Data Network should exist.

 * `description` - An optional description for this data network.